Has your application been denied?

 - rule that the Registrar's decision was wrong

-- refer the case back to the Registrar for further investigation
+- refer the case back to the Registrar for reconsideration or further investigation